jbardowski/Coursera_Capstone/Report.md

 **Methodology section**

-[which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, if any, and what machine learnings were used and why.
-]

 Using the sources described above, we downloaded the necessary neighborhood names and areas for each city from the web into pandas dataframes, formatting to single out addressess for each neighborhood.
 Then, utilizing the geocode python library, we determined the geographical coordinates for each city and their respective neighborhoods.

 With the coordinates of each neighborhood from geocode, we accessed FourSquare's API to get all venues within half mile radius.
 Keeping only the neighborhoods that contained historical sites, museums, and cultural and performing arts centers, we visualized those neighborhoods on a map using the folium library (***Exhibits 1-4***).